skalenetwork/documentation/validators/register-validator-node.md

 SGX Wallet setup is the first step of the Validator Node registration process.  ‍

-Sgxwallet is a next generation hardware secure crypto wallet that is based on Intel SGX technology.
+Sgxwallet is a next generation hardware secure crypto wallet that's based on Intel SGX technology.
 It currently supports Ethereum and SKALE.

 **SGX is a secure storage for BLS private key shares.
 It would be used inside consensus to sign new blocks.
-But SGX is not only used for private key shares.
+But SGX isn't only used for private key shares.
 For more information, please check** [**here.**](/validators/requirements)

 **SKALE DKG uses Intel® SGX server to store account and BLS keys and all the data related to DKG process and it also uses the random number generator provided by Intel® SGX.
 For more information, please check** [**here.**](/technology/skale-dkg)